UIUC-iSchool-DataViz/is445_oauoag_spring2023/week06/lecture06.md

 ---

-## Today's Python Programming:
+## Pre-class Video's Python Programming:

-Starting with these ideas, we'll progressively enhance.
+Starting with these ideas, we progressively enhanced using the following steps:

  * Create heat maps of the sightings in the UFO dataset
  * Select based on location (do not use map marks yet)
  * Manually create "bins" for aggregation (**this is "pre-done" for us**)
  * Use different scales for dates, times, locations

-We'll use these to build up a _dashboard_ for our data.
+And build up a _dashboard_ for our data.

 notes:
 in the prep notebook, it is shown how the histogramming is done, however for timing purposes we'll just use a function